 There are mainly two types of melanin:

-- Eumelanin : This pigment varies from brown to black and is responsible for the darker coloring of skin, hair and eyes.
-A higher concentration of eumelanin provides better protection against UV rays.
+- Eumelanin : This pigment ranges from brown to black and is responsible for the darker coloration of skin, hair, and eyes.
+A higher concentration of eumelanin offers better protection against UV rays.

-Functions of melanin
+Functions of Melanin

 - Thermoregulation : Melanin can help regulate body temperature, especially in sunny environments.